dotansimha/graphql-code-generator/docs/getting-started/config-field.md

       - plugin2
 ```

-> Output level configuration overrides root-level config.
+> Output level configuration overrides root level configuration.

 ### Plugin Level

-You can also specify configuration directly for specific plugin:
+If you specify it at the plugin level, only that plugin will get the config value:

 ```yml
 schema: schema.graphql